 - The court door and any glass components are secure.

-- No objects are left on the floor and no floorboards are sticking up.
+- No objects are left out and no floorboards are sticking up.

 Player etiquette and cleanliness